OlympusDAO/token-holder-balances/README.md

   - If the function detects that the timeout is approaching, it will exit fetching the records.
 - Google Cloud Scheduler Job to trigger the function in GCF.
 - BigQuery table exposing the data stored in the GCS bucket.
-- Alert policies to inform about failures and extraneous executions in Discord.
+- Alert policies to inform about failures and extraneous executions in Discord/email.
 - Monitoring dashboard for key metrics: function executions and status, GCS network activity

 The Pulumi tool is used to manage the orchestration of resources in Google Cloud Platform, and has `dev` and `prod` stacks (environments).

+## Discord Integration

+GCP monitoring does not have a direct integration with Discord, and it seemed like overkill to write a GCP -> Discord webhook integration.

+Instead, a [scenario](https://us1.make.com/126792/scenarios/446857/edit) is defined in Make (formerly Integromat) that does the following:

+- Watches an email address supplied by the custom mailhook
+- Send a HTTP post request to the Discord webhook

+This results in a small message being sent into the alerts channel.

 ## Caveats